ogfirstofhisname/pico-pwm-audio/README.md

 ### MicroPython
 To use this project, you will need to install MicroPython on your Raspberry Pi Pico 2.
-You can find instructions on how to do this on the [official MicroPython website](https://www.raspberrypi.com/documentation/microcontrollers/micropython.html).
+You can find instructions on how to do this on the [official Raspberry Pi website](https://www.raspberrypi.com/documentation/microcontrollers/micropython.html).
 It is recommended to use [Thonny](https://thonny.org/) as the IDE, since it has built-in support for MicroPython and makes it easy to upload files.

 ### Uploading Files